 The Lord Overpass today is functionally and structurally deficient.

-As part of the improvements necessary for the Hamilton Canal District (HCD) redevelopment and Judicial Center projects, a new intersection is necessary to connect Jackson Street extension to Fletcher Street and Thorndike/Dutton Streets.
-This new intersection would be the 'front-door' to the HCD and Judicial Center.
-Thousands of people on a daily basis would use this new intersection to access the new commercial, retail, residential, and social-services available in the HCD.
+As part of the improvements necessary for the Hamilton Canal Innovation District (HCID) redevelopment and Judicial Center projects, a new intersection is necessary to connect Jackson Street extension to Fletcher Street and Thorndike/Dutton Streets.
+This new intersection would be the 'front-door' to the HCID and Judicial Center.
+Thousands of people on a daily basis would use this new intersection to access the new commercial, retail, residential, and social-services available in the HCID.

 View public participation process, design elements, and conceptual designs on the Lord Overpass Presentation of Concepts page.

 The City of Lowell, through its Department of Planning and Development (DPD) has undertaken a design process which includes extensive public participation in order to meet the project goals of improving public safety and mitigating the traffic to the HCID.